linode/docs/docs/guides/development/python/python-priority-queue/index.md

 ### An Example of a Python Priority Queue

-This example demonstrates how to implement a priority queue for airline passengers in Python using the `PriorityQueue` class.
+The example in this section demonstrates how to implement a Python priority queue for airline passengers using the `PriorityQueue` class.
 It explains how to create a queue, how to add and remove new entries, and how to remove all remaining items from the queue.

 1. Import the `PriorityQueue` package from the `queue` module.

         from queue import PriorityQueue

-2. Create a Python `PriorityQueue`, assigning the variable `q` to the object.
+1. Create a Python `PriorityQueue`, assigning the variable `q` to the object.

         q = PriorityQueue()

-3. Create three passengers using the `put` command.
+1. Create three passengers using the `put` method.
 Customer Smith is in the business class, which is class 2, while customer Jones is in first class, designated as priority 1.
 The customer Wilson is in "standby" class 4.
 Each item is entered as a tuple, containing the priority along with the name of the customer.
-The tuple is enclosed in parentheses and is the only parameter to the command.
+The tuple is enclosed in parentheses and is the only parameter passed to the `put()` method.

         q.put((2, "Smith"))
         q.put((1, "Jones"))
         q.put((4, "Wilson"))

-4. Remove customer Jones, who is the highest priority customer from the queue.
+1. Remove customer Jones, who is the highest priority customer from the queue.
 Even though Jones arrived after Smith, they have the highest priority because they are in class `1`.

         next = q.get()
         print(next)